Kartik Purnima (TV series): Plot

-Purnima finds a small girl hurt on the road and the people surrounding the little kid are of no help, some shooting videos.
+Purnima finds a small girl hurt on the road and the people surrounding the little kid are of no help, some are even filming.
 Purnima sacrifices her school fees for the girl and donates some of her blood to her.
 Purnima bumps into Soni and Soni is disgusted.
 Soni sends a marriage proposal for Shanaya.
 Shanaya tells her mother that she does not like the idea of marriage.
 Shanaya misunderstands the groom as only the two brothers are sent there.
 Her choice is Kartik and not Sumreet.
 Beena tries to convince her, but in no vain.
 Later, Soni questions Kartik about Purnima's book.
 Later, the family is visiting the temple and Shanaya makes a charade that her foot has been sprained.
 Shanaya gets rid of Purnima and throws a party at her house, the occasion is her marriage with Kartik.
-Purnima finds out about this she stops the party and during such, she slaps Shanaya.
-Shanaya makes another charade, making her mother slap Purnima and throws her outside the house.
+Purnima finds out about this and stops the party.
+She slaps Shanaya.
+Shanaya makes another charade, making her mother slap Purnima and throw her outside the house.
 Kuldeep returns the next morning finding Purnima sleeping outside.
 Kuldeep finds out the truth and as usual, Shanaya refuses to apologise.
 Kartik convinces Soni to go and visit the Aroras.
 When Soni visits the Aroras, she comes 30 mins beforehand and Purnima mistakenly gets some water on Soni.
 Soni treats Purnima as a maid (Purnima's father was not at home when this happened).
 Shanaya is not at home when Soni visits and goes to meet Kartik.
 Shanaya confesses to Kartik.
 Beena tells Shanaya about Soni's wish (Shanaya should not take part in Miss Punjab contest) and Shanaya refuses to abide.
 Shanaya also tells Beena that she confessed to Kartik.
 Soni fixes Shanaya's and Sumreet's engagement.
 Kartik and Purnima had a near accident situation where a sobbing Purnima told Kartik that he is a liar.
 Kartik thinks about this overnight and gets Purnima's information from her eye donation form.
 He calls Purnima and Shanaya tells the family that her boyfriend called her.
 Purnima shuts Beena up as she starts questioning her character.
 Kartik was heading to find Purnima's house and on the way, he finds a hurt Kuldeep.
 Outside the house, Kartik and Purnima bump into each other.
 Kartik notices his bracelet on Purnima's hand.